citrixonline/GoToMeeting-Ruby/README.md

 ##Requirements

-You must have an active GoToMeeting account and a valid access token from the GoToMeeting OAuth.
-Please refer to the [Citrix Online OAuth documentation](https://developer.citrixonline.com/page/authentication-and-authorization).
+You must have an active GoToMeeting account and a valid access token from the GoToMeeting OAuth flow.
+Please refer to the [authentication and authorization documentation](https://developer.citrixonline.com/page/authentication-and-authorization).

 ##Install